 a quite 'heavy' software condition (on paper in the AFM) for pilots when an

-Courses on asymmetric powered flight that test pilots and flight test engineers receive at formal Test Pilot Schools can be downloaded from the References list (No. 10 and 11), click here.
-Links for downloading the complete flying qualities courses can be found on the Links page.
+Courses on asymmetric powered flight that test pilots and flight test engineers receive at formal Test Pilot Schools can be downloaded from the USArchives via the Links page, click here.

-VMCA is a constant number, but only in the AFM.
+VMCA is a constant number, but only in the Limitations Section of the AFM and on the airspeed indicator (red line).
 In flight, the actual VMCA varies with bank angle, engine thrust, rudder deflection, and other variables.
-This graph shows (actual) VMCA and sideslip angle, both versus bank angle of
+This graph shows (the actual) VMCA, and the required rudder and aileron deflections, and the resulting sideslip angle versus bank angle of

-Please refer to the formal FAA or EASA Flight Test Guides for a safe conduct of this test, via the Links page.
+Please refer to the formal FAA or EASA Flight Test Guides for the safe conduct of this test, via the Links page.

 For Manufacturers: | For Pilots: |